Hate Crimes Are Aggressively Prosecuted in Michigan

 Michigan Criminal Attorneys Experienced With Defending Alleged Hate Crimes

 Hate crimes are “regular” crimes with the inclusion of race, religion, sexual orientation, etc., as an element.
-If you are charged with the commission of a crime and the government has wrongfully made the charge a “hate crime,” you must have expert legal representation to protect your interests and assure that you are not charged improperly.
+If you are charged with the commission of a crime and the government has wrongfully made the charge a “hate crime,” you must have expert legal representation to protect your interests and ensure that you are not charged improperly.
 Also, there is a genuine possibility that there will be media coverage.
 You do not want to face media scrutiny without the assistance of attorneys who are experts in dealing with the defense of people charged with the commission of a crime.
 You need someone to protect you and who will stand between you and the media spotlight and the government.

-Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.

 We will find a way to help you and, most importantly,